When you think of fitness or health generally, the great importance proteins play in our body cannot be over-emphasized.

 Whey protein is quite easier and quicker to absorb than protein found in most foods.
 While this is convenient, it doesn't necessarily mean it is better than protein-rich foods.

-Proteins are generally essential for athletes, bodybuilders or anyone who workout.
+Proteins are generally essential for athletes, bodybuilders or anyone who do workouts.
 It helps to repair the worn-out muscles thereby increasing muscle strength.

 It is likely safe to add whey protein supplements to your diet.